ros-industrial/rep/rep-ixxxx.rst

 #.
 Refer to `Valid fields`_ for defined bit positions for the ``valid_fields`` field.
 #.
 Drivers shall set all undefined bit positions in ``valid_fields`` to zero (``0``).
 #.
 Drivers shall set all elements of invalid fields (as encoded by ``valid_fields``) to zero (``0``).
 #.
+The ``time`` field shall be used to encode the point in time at which the state encoded in the message must be attained by the targetted motion group.
+Units is *seconds*.
+#.
 Elements of ``positions``, ``velocities`` and ``accelerations`` that are not used must be initialised to zero (``0``) by the sender.
 #.
 The number of elements in the ``positions``, ``velocities`` and ``accelerations`` arrays must always be equal to ten (``10``), even if the server implementation does not need that many elements (for instance because it only has six joints).
 #.
 Velocity control interfaces may be implemented by servers by accepting ``JOIN_TRAJ_PT_FULL`` messages that have the ``valid_fields`` bitmask set to ``VELOCITY``.